cdanielcadena/what_are_we_reading/README.md

-# What are we reading?
+# what are we reading?

 Keeping track of the scientific literature is hard even with ever increasing access to information via social media and the internet.
 So we in the [lab](https://evolvert.uniandes.edu.co/) decided to create a repository to share papers we've been reading lately.
 Not sure how will this progress, but here's a start to motivate people to (1) start thinking about how to do this and (2) make it most useful and contribute.